 - In a bowl, whisk together all the ingredients except the rice paper.
 This will become your marinade.

-- Now brush the marinade onto the strip facing you,coat generously.
+- Now dip the doubled up pieces of rice paper into the marinate.
 Both side should now have marinade on them.
+Place on baking sheet.

 - Repeat technique with remaining rice paper strips until the baking sheet is filled, whisking the marinade every so often to prevent separation.